 A master of transformation, she moved from anarchic sketch comedy to unforgettable, heart-piercing characters with effortless, singular wit.

-Catherine O'Hara's journey began in the crucible of Toronto's Second City, where her sharp improvisational mind helped forge the DNA of 'SCTV.'
-On that show, she didn't just do characters; she built entire, hilariously flawed worlds around them, from the perpetually tipsy Lola Heatherton to the small-town broadcaster Dusty Towne.
-This foundation in controlled chaos made her pivot to film all the more stunning.
-As Delia Deetz in 'Beetlejuice,' she was a sublime portrait of artistic pretension, and her turn as Kevin McCallister's mother cemented her as a face of warm, frantic parenthood for a generation.
-But it was her collaboration with director Christopher Guest that revealed her genius for nuanced, human satire.
-In films like 'Best in Show' and 'A Mighty Wind,' she created characters so specific and fully realized they felt like documentaries.
-Her later work, most notably as the delightfully unmoored Moira Rose on 'Schitt's Creek,' synthesized everything—the vocal acrobatics, the physical comedy, the hidden vulnerability—into a performance that defined a series and earned her some of the highest accolades in television.
+Catherine O'Hara built entire, hilariously flawed worlds around her characters on 'SCTV,' from the perpetually tipsy Lola Heatherton to small-town broadcaster Dusty Towne.
+That sharp improvisational foundation, forged in Toronto's Second City, made her pivot to film stunning.
+As Delia Deetz in 'Beetlejuice,' she delivered a sublime portrait of artistic pretension.
+Her turn as Kevin McCallister's mother captured warm, frantic parenthood for a generation.
+Collaborating with director Christopher Guest revealed her genius for nuanced, human satire.
+In 'Best in Show' and 'A Mighty Wind,' she created characters so specific they felt like documentaries.
+Later, as Moira Rose on 'Schitt's Creek,' she synthesized vocal acrobatics, physical comedy, and hidden vulnerability into a performance that defined a series.
+That role earned her some of television's highest accolades.

 1946–1964